Is Golf Hard to Play? Well … it’s Complicated

 Golf is Hardest on the Mind

-It is argued that golf is the hardest sport mentally for players to play.
+Such are the mental tests that the game presents that it is argued it is the hardest sport mentally for players to play.

-In addition, it can be tough to deal with the fact that one shot which travels over 200 yards counts the same as one which goes just over a centimetre.
+In addition, it is tough to deal with the fact that one shot which travels over 200 yards counts the same as one which goes just over a centimetre.

 There can be nothing more frustrating than hitting 2 great shots over 400 yards on a long par 4 to within a couple of feet of the hole to then miss the following putt and be required to count the 2 putts which travelled a matter of inches the same as the previous two which covered hundreds of yards.